 Once you've got your hands on a new soundbar, the results speak for themselves.
 But trying to dig around and find the best soundbar deal right now can be a long slog.
 That's because the world of soundbars, and audio products more generally, are filled with a random series of numbers – Vizio SB-3830-D0 38-inch soundbar, anyone?

 There are also a lot of drastic differences in price that can be overwhelming even to the most seasoned of audiophiles.
 But don't worry, that's where we come in.

 What’s the best soundbar deal?

-Some people are fine with a standard soundbar – no subwoofer, no streaming capabilities.
+Some people are fine with a standard soundbar, that means no subwoofer and no streaming capabilities.
 Others might want the sub, but no streaming.
-Others might want all of the above, plus two satellite speakers.
+Then there are those who might want all of the above, plus two satellite speakers.
 It’s a your-miles-may-vary situation.

 That said, we can give you some good ideas of what to look for and where to find those great deals when they pop up.

 For most folks, you really just want the basic package: a soundbar with a digital audio cable input that should connect to most modern TVs.
 You can get a bit tricky with HDMI passthroughs, RCA inputs and 3.5mm jacks, but sometimes basic is better.
 Of course, we also recommend looking for soundbars with a subwoofer included, that way you’ll get the full audio range from your favorite TV shows and movies, not just the highs and the mids.

 There’s plenty of soundbars to pick from, and more coming out every week, so without further ado here are the best cheap soundbar deals we’ve found this month.